 Remark: Only those information, which is visible in the dialog is exported (what you see is what you get).

-There is a basic functionality available which allows to attach images (e.g. screenshots) to each individual row entry.
+There is a basic functionality available which allows to attach images (e.g. screen-shots) to each individual row entry.
 The number of images per item is not restricted.

 Big sized images are shrinked down to a predefined size.
 This might take some time.
 For each image a thumbnail is created in parallel to speed up the dialog a little bit.

 Export tablelist to Markdown

 The Markdown2Go executable needs to be stored in in the same directory as the DBM executable.

 Note: If required, columns can be hidden before starting the export.
 There is a no-show filter (right mouse button in the tablelist widget) available for doing that.